 MARJAH DISTRICT, HELMAND PROVINCE, AFGHANISTAN

-Editor’s Note: First Battalion, 6th Marine Regiment, is currently assigned to Regimental Combat Team 1, 2nd Marine Division (Forward), which heads Task Force Leatherneck.
+Editor’s note: Third Battalion, 6th Marine Regiment, is currently assigned to Regimental Combat Team 5, 2nd Marine Division (Forward), which heads Task Force Leatherneck.
 The task force serves as the ground combat element of Regional Command (Southwest) and works in partnership with the Afghan National Security Forces and the Government of the Islamic Republic of Afghanistan to conduct counterinsurgency operations.
 The unit is dedicated to securing the Afghan people, defeating insurgent forces, and enabling ANSF assumption of security responsibilities within its area of operations in order to support the expansion of stability, development and legitimate governance.

 ||MARJAH DISTRICT, HELMAND PROVINCE, AF

-This work, Pushing through the shadow of the insurgency, by James Clark, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Marjah district opens schools, develops future generations, by SSgt Earnest J. Barnes, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.